 FEDERAL PROPOSAL COULD COST CALIFORNIANS HUNDREDS OF MILLIONS IN FEES FOR UNAFFORDABLE LOANS

-San Francisco, CA – The California Reinvestment Coalition (CRC) submitted a letter to the Consumer Financial Protection Bureau (CFPB) yesterday, sharply criticizing the Bureau’s Trump-appointed director Kathy Kraninger, for delaying and/or eliminating an “ability to repay” requirement included in new federal rules for payday, car title, and high-cost installment loans.
+SAN FRANCISCO, May 15, 2019 – The California Reinvestment Coalition (CRC) submitted a letter to the Consumer Financial Protection Bureau (CFPB) yesterday, sharply criticizing the Bureau’s Trump-appointed director Kathy Kraninger, for delaying and/or eliminating an “ability to repay” requirement included in new federal rules for payday, car title, and high-cost installment loans.
 The requirement was slated to go into effect in August 2019, but the CFPB is now proposing to either eliminate it or delay implementation until Nov 2020, and is seeking public input on both proposals.

 “After four years of research, hearings and public input, we thought borrowers would finally be protected from the ‘debt trap’ by this common-sense rule,” explains Paulina Gonzalez-Brito, executive director of CRC.
 “The ‘ability to repay’ requirement would have been a simple and effective way to protect low-income families from predatory lenders while preserving their access to credit.
 Instead, the CFPB director is giving the green light to lenders to continue making bad loans that ruin people’s finances, drain their bank accounts, and destroy their credit.”

 In a 2014 study, the CFPB found that four out of five payday loans are rolled over or renewed within 14 days, suggesting the majority of borrowers can’t afford to pay back the loans and are forced into costly roll-overs.
 The “ability to repay” requirement would have addressed this problem by requiring lenders to confirm that a borrower had sufficient income to afford the added cost of loan payments before making the loan.